xiaoyunyang/github-for-work/README.md

-# github-for-work
+# Serverless Webapp

 > serverless webapp that works without Internet.

+Constraints
-Needs to run on Internet Explorer 11.
+* Needs to run on Internet Explorer 11.
+* Need to run without internet

 ## Built with